-Women are more likely than men to be affected; some estimates say that 75 percent of those affected–some 30 million people–are women.
-The women that Trump wants to deprive of abortion rights, thus setting back their path to equality 50 years.
+Some estimates say that 75 percent of those affected–some 30 million people–are women.
+The women that Trump wants to deprive of abortion rights too, thus setting back their path to equality 50 years.

 The other sad truth is that the medical community, who sometimes takes 20 years to adopt new practices, is sadly behind the times when it comes to autoimmunity.
 There are even doctors that don’t believe that inflammation is the root cause of disease.

 She texted me recent labs I recommended that medically confirmed that she had Hashimoto’s Thyroiditis … an autoimmune condition.
 Her doctor’s response … “take your thyroid medication and read ‘The Plant Paradox’”.

 Oh wait … aren’t doctors supposed to write about well-researched medical interventions?
-My take as a nutrition professional … neither the author of the book nor my client’s doctor know anything about the healing power of food (and most doctors DON’T!)
+My take as a nutrition professional … neither the author of the book nor my client’s doctor know anything about the healing power of food and nutritional supplements (and most doctors DON’T!)

 The person who wrote the review I read on the book agreed … and postulated that the concentration on lectins as the single (and NOT well-researched) problem for all our ills was a bunch of bunk.
 And that the main reason why people did well on the diet was that it shunned processed foods in favor of organic ones.

 Is what I do any less valid because I don’t possess those credentials?
 The medical community often argues that alternative health solutions are bunk.
 But isn’t this kind of the same thing?

 I’ve used it for over 10 years for one reason.Lives have been radically changed for the better using LEAP MRT testing.
 Lives that seem to increasingly be not helped by traditional medicine.Click To Tweet

 People come to me every day with stories like the client whose plight I outlined above.
 Many people.
 The medical model has unfortunately failed them.
 For many, I recommend food sensitivity testing.

 Why?
 Many get better because avoiding sensitive foods reduces inflammation.
 Which allows the body to heal itself.
 They’re also treating their own individual differences … an increasingly favorable concept among practitioners.

 My final take on this whole thing … everyone’s entitled to their own opinion.
 But me … I just want people to get better (and my client is) instead of being prescribed yet another medication that doesn’t work for them.

 Do I think doctors are important?
 ABSOLUTELY!
 But I think they’re sometimes selling a lot of current, pervasive conditions short by treating them with often-antiquated or possibly controversial suggestions.
 And it’s time they woke up to new ways that DO work!

-As far as LEAP MRT is concerned, we registered dietitians who do it have literally THOUSANDS and THOUSANDS of anecdotal, REAL case studies (check out the tons of testimonials on my website and the LEAP MRT board on Pinterest) of people whose lives have totally turned around by identifying food sensitivities and building an elimination diet around them.
+As far as LEAP MRT is concerned, we registered dietitians who do it have literally THOUSANDS and THOUSANDS of anecdotal, REAL case studies (check out the tons of testimonials on my website and the LEAP MRT board on Pinterest).REAL case studies of people whose lives have totally turned around by identifying food sensitivities and building an elimination diet around them.
 And a REAL research study is currently underway.Click To Tweet

 As someone who took the time to become an expert in my field … both through traditional university and alternative channels, got several certifications for both, and have over 25 years of REAL experience treating people, I’ve seen results.
 And that’s what all that schooling and experience is REALLY all about anyway.